 What Sinek shows is that shifting the conversation to talk about your ‘why’ can have a huge impact on a customer’s perception of your business.

-The best place to describe your ‘why’ is in the introduction letter at the beginning of your proposal.
-For a great example of an introduction letter, check out this cleaning services proposal template created by Proposify.
+The best place to describe your ‘why’ is in the executive summary at the beginning of your proposal.
+For a great example of an introduction, check out this cleaning services proposal template created by Proposify.

-2. Communicate how you’re different from the competition
+2. Do: Show how you’re different from the competition

 Based on research Proposify conducted in partnership with Swept, 48% of cleaning company owners say they have no clear way to differentiate themselves from the competitors, so this is probably the most important “do” on the list.
-How you’re different from the competition shouldn’t live in just one specific section, five pages in.
+The ways you’re different from the competition shouldn’t live in just one specific section, five pages in.
 It shouldn’t be subtly hinted at, as if you’re afraid someone might notice you do things differently.

-Your differentiation should be woven throughout your whole business proposal, loud and clear.
+Your differentiation should be woven throughout your whole cleaning proposal, loud and clear.

-Do you use a unique strategy for ensuring a certain standard of quality?
+Do you use a unique strategy to ensure a certain standard of quality?
 We’ve heard of companies who go into each location they service and hide a small coin or object, and the cleaner who finds it while working receives a prize!

-3. Communicate what your clients think about your services
+3. Do: tell them what your clients think about your services

-The fact that you think your company is the bee’s knees is good (confidence is crucial!), but what’s even more important is what others think about your cleaning company.
+Believing that your company is the bee’s knees is good (confidence is crucial!), but what’s even more important is what others think about your cleaning company.

 That’s why every good cleaning service proposal has social proof sprinkled throughout.
-Social proof is when you use the opinions or actions of people to influence behaviour, so like reviews, case studies, ratings, endorsements, and number of customers or products sold (Think McDonald’s – “Over 99 billion served”) are great ways to demonstrate that you can walk the walk.
+Social proof is the use of people’s opinions or actions to influence behaviour.
+Things like reviews, case studies, ratings, endorsements, and number of customers or products sold (Think McDonald’s – “Over 99 billion served”) are great ways to demonstrate that you can walk the walk.